 Basic Life Support or BLS Certification is required for all medical professionals, healthcare providers, and emergency medical personnel.
 The course covers training of a wide range of lifesaving techniques, using Automated External Defibrillators (AEDs) or common ventilation devices.
 If you are planning a career in the healthcare industry, these classes are a must.

-BLS Certification cost: The average cost for a BLS certification course is about $60 to $80.
+BLS Certification cost: The average BLS certification cost is about $60 to $80.

 How much does Online CPR Certification Classes Costs?

-Costs for CPR certification can differ based on the types of training and the training organization that provides the certification.
+CPR certification and CPR renewal cost can differ based on the types of training and the training organization that provides the certification.
 It can range from $14 to $100.
 If you're looking to save money, you may want to consider taking an online CPR class.
 Online training programs are a convenient way to get CPR certified from the comfort of your own home.
 Those who take online CPR classes also have the advantage of learning CPR while at work.
 At USCPR online, you can get certified for as low as $19.99!
 The cost includes unlimited access to training materials, practice tests, and the certification card.
+Group CPR training cost are also lower if you have more than 5 participants in your group.

 The online course at USCPR online covers the same topics as classroom training courses with hands-on skills sessions.
 Once you complete your online CPR class and pass the certification exam, we will send you a digital certificate or CPR completion card that you can print directly from your computer.
 A hard copy of your official certification card will be delivered by email.